 Stephens City in Frederick County, Virginia — The American South (Mid-Atlantic)

 Location.
-39° 4.753′ N, 78° 13.291′ W. Marker is in Stephens City, Virginia, in Frederick County.
-Marker is on Valley Pike (U.S. 11), on the right when traveling north.
-Located at the southern entrance to Stephens City.
+39° 4.818′ N, 78° 13.24′ W. Marker is in Stephens City, Virginia, in Frederick County.
+Marker is on Main Street (U.S. 11) just north of Stephens Run Street, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Stephens City VA 22655, United States of America.
+Marker is at or near this postal address: 5511 Main St, Stephens City VA 22655, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Stephens Family (within shouting distance of this marker); In Memory of All American Veterans (within shouting distance of this marker); Newtown (about 500 feet away, measured in a direct line); The Old Graveyard (about 800 feet away); Andrew Pitman House (approx. 0.2 miles away); Hunter's Raid Begins (approx. 0.2 miles away); Stephens City (approx. 0.9 miles away); House of First Settler (approx. 2.2 miles away).
 Touch for a list and map of all markers in Stephens City.

 Credits.
 This page was last revised on October 24, 2020.
 It was originally submitted on October 24, 2020, by Devry Becker Jones of Washington, District of Columbia.
 This page has been viewed 139 times since then and 13 times this year.
 Photos: 1, 2. submitted on October 24, 2020, by Devry Becker Jones of Washington, District of Columbia.